storesafe/cordova-sqlite-storage/README.md

 - Reporting issues to the [pgsqlite forum](http://groups.google.com/group/pgsqlite) can help improve the quality of this plugin.
 - Patches with bug fixes are helpful, especially when submitted with test code.
 - Other enhancements will be considered if they do not increase the complexity of this plugin.
-- All contributions may be reused by [@brodyspark](https://github.com/brodyspark) under another license in the future.
+- All contributions may be reused by [@brodybits (Chris Brody)](https://github.com/brodybits) under another license in the future.
 Efforts will be taken to give credit for major contributions but it will not be guaranteed.